-- Self-Directed IRAs
+- Self-Directed Accounts

-- Self-Directed Investment Options
+- Investment Types

-- The Equity Trust Advantage
+- Why Equity Trust

-- Specialized Custody Solutions
+- Institutional Solutions

 Now is the time to think about how you can maximize your retirement account contributions.
 In addition to boosting your savings, there’s another potential benefit to contributing to your IRA during tax season: potential IRA tax deductions.

 Roth IRA and Traditional IRA holders can make the most of their contributions at tax time.
-Assuming you are reporting enough earned income, you can contribute up to $6,000 when under the age of 50 to either a Roth or Traditional IRA.
+Assuming you are reporting enough earned income, you can contribute up to $6,000 per year when under the age of 50 to either a Roth or Traditional IRA.
 If you’re 50 or older, you can contribute up to $7,000 with the $1,000 catch-up contribution.

 You cannot exceed $6,000/$7,000 across any combination of Traditional IRAs and Roth IRAs.
 In other words, you cannot establish multiple accounts to attempt to contribute more than the $6,000/$7,000 limits.

-Something savers might not know: if you have not already made a full IRA contribution in 2020, you can still contribute, provided you do this before May 17, 2021.
-In other words, you could make a double contribution between January 1 and May 17: one for 2020 and one for 2021.
+Something savers might not know: if you have not already made a full IRA contribution in 2021, you can still contribute, provided you do this before April 15, 2022.
+In other words, you could make a double contribution between January 1 and April 15: one for 2021 and one for 2022.

 Real estate investors looking to generate more capital for real estate deals in a self-directed IRA can potentially build their balances quickly in a short period of time.